Luckykingg/myn/README.md

-Testimg something qnd making it grewt
+Testimg something and making it great